 Latest COVID-19 data

-South Carolina health officials reported 4,205 total cases of COVID-19 Aug.
-30, with 3,710 confirmed.
-A total of 1 new death, was reported Monday, a dramatic drop in both measures from days prior.
+South Carolina health officials reported 2,997 total cases of COVID-19 Sept.
+8, with 830 confirmed.
+A total of 25 new deaths, with 22 confirmed, were reported Wednesday.

 With 20,211 tests reported, 14.2% were confirmed positive.

 Percentage of S.C. residents with at least 1 vaccine: 57.8%

 Percentage of S.C. residents who have completed vaccination: 48.8%